tec-miguel-cunha/Airline-Scraper/README.md

 ryanair.close()
 ```

-In this example, we create an instance of the RyanAir class with `headless=True` to run the scraper in headless mode.
+In this example, we create an instance of the RyanAir class with `headless=False` to run the scraper in headless mode.
 We then call the `one_way_flight` method with the departure date, origin airport code, and destination airport code as arguments.
 This method returns a list of dictionaries containing flight information, including the departure date, departure time, arrival time, and price.
 Finally, we close the driver to free up system resources.

 ## Methods